cdapio/cdap/docs/loom-docs/source/guide/admin/index.rst

 Managing Provision Templates
 ============================

-Templates are
+Loom through the use of cluster templates to provide both services and restrictions on cluster creation for end-users.
+Templates that are defined are visible to end-users and provide fixed presets for cluster that users can provision.
-Through this interface, administrators can specify the combinations of cluster parameters (providers, hardware types, images types and services) that they wish to allow to end-users to provision.

-top level setting that ties in the configurations specified in the other four sections.
+Through this interface, administrators can specify predefined combinations of cluster parameters (providers, hardware types, disk images types and services) that are permitted for cluster creation.
+Templates are top level setting that ties in the configurations specified in the other four sections.

 The Templates Home Screen